South Africa national rugby union team: Rainbow nation and 1995 World Cup

 Apartheid was abolished during 1990–91, and the Springboks were readmitted to international rugby in 1992.
 They struggled to return to their pre-isolation standards in their first games after readmission.
 During the 1992 All Blacks tour, the first to South Africa since 1976, the Springboks were defeated 24–27 by New Zealand, and suffered a 3–26 loss to Australia the following month.

 South Africa hosted the 1995 Rugby World Cup, with a surge of support for the Springboks among the white and black communities behind the slogan "one team, one country."
 This was the first major international sports event to be held in the Rainbow Nation.
 By the time they hosted the 1995 World Cup, the Springboks, coached by Kitch Christie, were seeded ninth.
 They won their pool by defeating Australia, Romania, and Canada.
 Wins in the quarter-final against Western Samoa (42–14) and in the semi-final against France (19–15) sent the Springboks to the final.

-South Africa won the 1995 Rugby World Cup Final against the All Blacks 15–12 in extra-time.
+South Africa won the 1995 Rugby World Cup final against the All Blacks 15–12 in extra-time.
 President Nelson Mandela, wearing a Springbok shirt, presented the trophy to captain Francois Pienaar, a white Afrikaner.
 The gesture was widely seen as a major step towards the reconciliation of white and black South Africans.

 A series of crises followed in 1995 through 1997.
-Christie resigned in 1996 due to leukaemia.
+Christie resigned in 1996 due to leukaemia, which led to his death in 1998.
 South Africa struggled in the new Tri-Nations competition, the All Blacks won a test series in South Africa for the first time in 1996, and the Lions won their 1997 South African tour test series two games to one.
 Coach Andre Markgraaff was fired in 1997 due to a racist comment he made.
 The team suffered successive defeats in the Lions 1997 tour and the 1997 Tri Nations Series.

 In 1997, coach Nick Mallett coached South Africa's unbeaten 1997 tour of Europe, and in 1998 the Boks tied the then-existing record for longest test winning streak, winning 17 consecutive tests, including the 1998 Tri-Nations.